isabella232/customer-one.en/help/home.md

 * Between May 11th and May 20th the legacy systems will remain available to work existing tickets/cases to completion.
 * Beginning May 20th the support team will migrate remaining open cases from the legacy systems to the new support experience.
 You will receive an email notification regarding how to contact support to continue to work these cases.

-### Case History

-Closed case histroy will be visible to the Adobe support personnel.
-If you need assistance regarding a closed case, please see the Need Help? section below.

-## Need Help?

-After Go-Live, if you encounter issues and are unable to login to the new tool, you have the following options:

-### Option 1: Submit a Ticket

-Contact us by logging a ticket from [Experience League](https://experienceleague.adobe.com/?support-solution=General#support) and include:

-* Contact details: Name, email address, phone
-* Company Name
-* Adobe Product Owned
-* Issue Priority
-* Brief description of the issue

-### Option 2: Prior to May 11th

-Prior to May 11th you may still use the legacy [Campaign Extranet](https://support.neolane.net/webApp/extranetLogin) or [Experience Manager Daycare](https://daycare.day.com/home.html) case management systems.
-After May 11th you will be redirected to the [Admin Console](https://adminconsole.adobe.com/) as these systems will not be accepting new cases.

-For questions regarding this email, please contact us by logging a ticket from [Experience League](https://experienceleague.adobe.com/?support-solution=General#support).